DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

  /api/v{n}/participants/ecf/{id}/resume
 ```

 An example request body is listed below.
 Successful requests will return a response body including updates.

+For more detailed information see the specifications for this [notify that an ECF participant has resumed training endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-resume-put).

 #### Example request body: